ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 - configuration
 - custom `FieldDefinitionMapper`

-You need to write a custom `FieldDefinitionMapper` if the field definition settings and constraints impact how it is mapped to GraphQL.
+You need to write a custom `FieldDefinitionMapper` if the field definition settings and constraints impact how it's mapped to GraphQL.
 For example, the selection Field Type has a "multiple" option.
 If set to false, it accepts and returns a single value, but if set to true, it accepts and returns an array of values.